Visiting Guimar Beyond the Pyramids – Volcanic Paths, Hidden Beaches & Local Life

 Go Hiking to Las Ventanas de Guimar

 Before I jump to details about this trek, you need to know one thing – it is one of the most dangerous hikes in the Canary Islands but also one of the most unique ones with gorgeous scenery.
-Not only is it not suitable for families with children or beginner hikers, but it won’t suit anyone who suffers from height vertigo or is simply afraid of heights and being close to cliffs.

 View this post on Instagram

-If you have a car, you can reach Teide by TF-523 twisty road from Guimar.
+If you have a car, you can reach Teide by the TF-523 twisty road from Guimar.
 It winds up through a pine forest and offers a few nice vista points from where you get to see Guimar from above and a big part of the southern Tenerife coast.

 When we drove this road, it happened to be after the many weeks of bad fires that were raging in Tenerife.
 So the scenery looked like foliage (that was the reason we went, originally thinking there was fall in the mountains).

-When you drive, the colors will be green again but still no less spectacular.
-I recommend you not just drive through but make stops in the forest to enjoy the smell of coniferous forest and listen to the silence that reigns around.
+When you drive, colors will be green again but still no less spectacular.
+I recommend you not just drive through but make stops in the forest to enjoy the smell of the coniferous forest and listen to the silence that reigns around.

 More Things to Do in Guimar